tnnovak/Vampire-FB5-DCS-Mod/README.md

 This is a rather still experimental version.
 Error reporting, feedbacks and improvement sugestions are wellcome.

-Features not aviable, still WIP:
+## Features not aviable, WIP:

-External fuel tanks
+* External fuel tanks
-Complete damage model
+* Complete damage model
-EFM: Non-linear and spin behaviour, better compressibility effects Gunsight algorithm
+* EFM: Non-linear and spin behaviour, better compressibility effects
+* Gunsight algorithm
-Some instruments
+* Some instruments
-Air brakes
+* Air brakes
-Many other small bugs
+* Many other small bugs

-Works:
+## Works:
-basic EFM with flight envelope more or less close to Vampire curves
+* basic EFM with flight envelope more or less close to Vampire curves
-Weapons: bombs and rockets
+* Weapons: bombs and rockets
-Basic aircraft systems: pneumatic, hydraulic, electric and engine
+* Basic aircraft systems: pneumatic, hydraulic, electric and engine

-Cold startup Sequence
+## Cold startup Sequence

 1. Click Battery ON switch
 2. High pressure fuel valve ON